 Social media is an enormous part of the digital and new media.
 Creating content for it is no longer about uploading a picture of you on the Island or the New York City.

-Millions of brands have spring up from social media using the right strategies and developing workable, scalable, sellable content.
+Millions of brands have sprung up from social media using the right strategies and developing scalable, sellable content.

 And why would anyone ignore such great platforms that can change your life and business and even more importantly, already have the community of audience you seek to reach.